OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 To purify the house, he shall take two birds, cedar wood, scarlet yarn, and hyssop.

 ## Leviticus 14:50
-He shall kill one of the birds over fresh water in a clay pot.
+He shall put one of the birds to death over fresh water in a clay pot.

 ## Leviticus 14:51
 Then he shall take the cedar wood, the hyssop, the scarlet yarn, and the live bird, dip them into the blood of the dead bird and the fresh water, and sprinkle the house seven times.